chenwardT/lol_stats/README.md

 Through querying the official [League of Legends API](http://developer.riotgames.com/) it accesses historical match data which can be used to find patterns and make distinctions that may not be apparent to players/spectators of the game.

 ## Background
-Currently, this is a educational project whose immediate benefit is familiarizing myself with or furthering knowledge in several topics:

 - the website is built on `Django`, a Python web framework